 "She has typhus."
 The physician confirmed, "All the symptoms I've found point to it.
-And from what you told me of her conditions in the dungeons, that is likely where she got it.
+And from what you told me of her conditions in the dungeons, that is likely where she contracted it.
 It is quite a common sickness among the prisons."

-Henri walked over to the bed and took Danielle's hand in his, "I'm so sorry…" It was all he could say for awhile, feeling responsible and guilty that it was his fault she was so ill.
+Henri walked over to the bed and took Danielle's feverish hand in his, "I'm so sorry…" It was all he could say for awhile, feeling responsible and guilty that it was his fault she was so ill.
 "So…so… sorry."

-He brought her hand to his lips and kissed her, "Please make it through, I cannot imagine my life without you."
+Not caring about the risk of contagion, he brought her hand to his lips and kissed her, "Please make it through, I cannot imagine my life without you."
 He smoothed her hair away from her face and fixed the covers about her.
 And he spent the night sitting in a chair by her bedside, keeping a watchful vigil until he too fell asleep.

 In the morning, a servant softly knocked at the door, waking Henri.
 Stretching from his not so comfortable sleeping position in the chair, he then went to door.
 "I have a message from your father, the King."